-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 14.1 How would you describe the current competition litigation landscape and prevailing trends in your jurisdiction?
 Are any new developments anticipated in the next 12 months, including any proposed legislative reforms?

-Damages actions arising from anti-competitive conduct are gaining prominence on the national scene due to the implementation of Directive 2014/104/EU in May 2017 and the so-called ‘truck litigation' that has arisen in Spain due to the decision of the Court of Justice of the European Union adopted in the Trucks Case AT 39824 on 19 July 2016.
-There are a multitude of civil proceedings open throughout the country's commercial courts relating to this case, as well as to similar cases such as those arising from other administrative sanctions in the milk, passenger cars and Euribor markets.
+Damages actions arising from anti-competitive conduct are gaining prominence on the national scene due to the implementation of Directive 2014/104/EU in May 2017 and the so-called 'truck litigation' and other similar cases, such as those arising from other administrative sanctions in the milk, passenger cars and Euribor markets, among others.
+There are a multitude of ongoing civil proceedings before the country's commercial courts relating to these cases.

+Due to the positive environment contributing to their success in Spain, the speed of the Spanish proceedings and the relatively low costs of litigation compared to other jurisdictions, we are likely to see an increase in competition litigation in Spain (including forum shopping), boosted by the increasing participation of third-party funders.

+Moreover, if competition law is finally considered to constitute a consumer matter in terms of class actions (which remains unclear; see question 4.1), the transposition of Directive 2020/1828 and the draft bill on collective claims will further fuel this increase.
+This trend could be particularly relevant in sectors such as:

 15 Tips and traps